Judgments

 I would like to know when a judgment is awarded to a plaintiff and then stricken for not properly serving the recipe for judgment to the defendant what must be done to get this issue back into the courts?
 Where do I find this issue in the law books?

-Will a judgment against me in personal injury case appear on my credit report?
+Can a judgment from an auto accident appear on my credit report?

 If I have a judgement rendered against me in an auto accident that is fully covered by my auto liability insurance policy, can this judgement still appear on my credit report?
 I have tried to find a definitive answer in the Fair Credit Reporting Act, but it appears to be silent on this issue.